danielsaidi/OnboardingKit/Sources/OnboardingKit/OnboardingKit.docc/OnboardingKit.md

 OnboardingKit is a Swift SDK that helps you create onboarding experiences in `Swift` and `SwiftUI`.

 OnboardingKit has different onboarding types.
 A standard ``Onboarding`` is shown right away, and only once, while other types can require multiple presentation attempts, a certain number of "incorrect" actions, etc.

+OnboardingKit also has localized utilities, like the ``LocalizedOnboardingFlow``, and UI components like ``OnboardingPageView`` and ``OnboardingSlideshow``.